Analysis | Meet the crew that blows up mannequins and burns Christmas trees to keep you safe

 “Our technical staff at our lab actually builds those sets, buys the drywall, creates the room, paints it, puts up the smoke alarms, finds the wall decorations,” Davis explained.
 “We want it to look like a consumer’s typical home.”

-To some extent!
+To some extent.
 The CPSC is not above being a bit tongue-in-cheek about all of this, as when in 2019 it walked through the elements of the tree-fire demonstration in the manner of a contestant on “House Hunters.”

-Once the room is ready and appointed, a spark is triggered in the tree itself, meant to replicate a worn string of Christmas lights (check each strand every year!
-Davis warns) or a too-close candle.
-And then, in seconds, Hell erupts.
+Once the room is ready and appointed, a spark is triggered in the tree itself meant to replicate a worn string of Christmas lights — check each strand every year, Davis warns — or a too-close candle.
+And then, in seconds, hell erupts.

 If you’re feeling smugly confident because your particular faith doesn’t involve wrapping flammable wood with live electrical wire, bad news.
-The CPSC is multi-denominational.
+The CPSC is multidenominational.

 Not Jewish, either?
 Well, do you eat turkey?

-If you’re curious, there are professional firefighters in the room when the conflagration begins, prepared with oxygen tanks and suppressants.
+There are professional firefighters in the room when the conflagration begins, prepared with oxygen tanks and suppressants.
 By extension, if you lack an alert firefighter in your living room, water your tree.

-I think Davis would agree that the crown jewel of these demonstrations is the fireworks demonstration about which I had a lot of questions.
+I think Davis would agree that the crown jewel of these demonstrations is the fireworks demonstration, about which I had a lot of questions:

 Where did they get the mannequins?
 They order them through the mail, as you do.
-They try to reuse them but sometimes the mannequins end the day in small pieces embedded in the grass by the Washington Monument.
+They try to reuse them, but sometimes the mannequins end the day in small pieces embedded in the grass by the Washington Monument.

 Where do they get the clothes?
-They just buy regular clothes at big box stores with the intent of “dressing them as a normal child or an adult would dress.”
+They just buy regular clothes at big-box stores with the intent of “dressing them as a normal child or an adult would dress.”
 This, then, is apparently how normal adult women dressed in 1996.

 (I would guess this mannequin was not reused.)

 Where do they get the fireworks?
 They make them.
-The CPSC has fireworks explosives experts who spend most of the year evaluating the safety of publicly available fireworks.
+The CPSC has explosives experts who spend most of the year evaluating the safety of publicly available fireworks.
 But then, for a brief period, they get to use their skills for entertainment/educational purposes.

 “Many of them are illegal fireworks and or professional fireworks,” Davis said of the fireworks used in the demonstration.
-“We’re building them and blowing them up at our press conference so that consumers can see what the power of an M-1000 is, or the power of a firecracker in your hand going off.
-To see what that can do to your body.”
+“We’re building them and blowing them up at our press conference so that consumers can see what the power of an M-1000 is, or the power of a firecracker in your hand going off — to see what that can do to your body.”

 What that can do to your body is disintegrate it.
 What a poorly watered Christmas tree can do to your house is incinerate it.
 And if you don’t believe me, the Consumer Product Safety Commission would be very glad to prove the point.